ihimawan/e28/game/README.md

 ## more stuff can be done
 1. power ups
-1. when receiving user event before being able to render
 1. multiple enemies
 1. more robust obfuscation to hide what happens when you win
 1. responsive UI